leon988/PG2/README.md

 👩‍🎨👨‍🎨👨‍🎨 Meet the Team: R16
 ============
-The name ‘R16’ was inspired by the Zoom Room where our group was founded, and at the heart (and the code!) of Page Two is a collective of programmers united by their shared passion for art and technology.
+The name 'R16' was inspired by the Zoom Room where our group was founded.
+At the heart (and the code!) of Page Two is a collective of programmers united by their shared passion for art and technology.

 <div id="Team Socials" align="center">